On quantum superpositions of graphs, no-signalling and covariance: Graph superpositions: names matter

-We consider quantum theories underlied by a kinematical state space that is the span of orthonormal basis states that correspond to graphs.
-Dynamics are defined as a (unitary) operator over this state space.
-Precise definitions of these notions are given in Section \ref{sec:labelledGraphs}.
+Let us begin by discussing the state space of quantum superpositions of graphs informally.
+Precise definitions of these notions are given in Section \ref{sec:labelledGraphs}, and dynamics are defined as a (unitary) operator over this state space.
 The subtlety in the construction lies on how to treat node names, which we now discuss.

 Consider a Hilbert state $\mathcal{H}_\mathcal{G}$ defined as that generated by a countably infinite orthonormal basis $\mathcal{G}$, where the elements of $\mathcal{G}$ are \emph{graphs}, denoted as $\ket{G},\ket{G'},\ldots \! \in \mathcal{G}$.
 That is, each graph labels a different unit vector $\ket{G}$, and a generic (pure) state in $\mathcal{H}_\mathcal{G}$ is a superposition of graphs: